thuml/iTransformer/README.md

 ## Overall Architecture

-iTransformer regards **independent time series as variate tokens** to **capture multivariate correlations by attention** and **utilize layernorm and feed-forward networks to learn better series representations**.
+iTransformer regards **independent time series as variate tokens** to **capture multivariate correlations by attention** and **utilize layernorm and feed-forward networks to learn series representations**.

 <p align="center">
 <img src="./figures/architecture.png" alt="" align=center />
 </p>

-And the pseudo-code of iTransformer is as simple as the following:
+The pseudo-code of iTransformer is as simple as the following:

 <p align="center">
 <img src="./figures/algorithm.png" alt="" align=center />